animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-3.1) The `@EnableGemFireAsLastResource` annotation must be declared on the same Spring `@Configuration` class where Spring’s `@EnableTransactionManagement` annotation is also specified.
+3.1) The `@EnableGemFireAsLastResource` annotation must be declared on the same Spring `@Configuration` class where Spring's `@EnableTransactionManagement` annotation is also specified.

 </div>